RobinDHVUB/info-vis-project/README.md

 | Wolf De Wulf             | 0546395        | [wolf.de.wulf@vub.be](mailto:wolf.de.wulf@vub.be)                  |
 | Alexis François Verdoodt | 0545813        | [alexis.francois.verdoodt@vub.be](alexis.francois.verdoodt@vub.be) |

+## 1. Data

+Download the [preprocessed data](https://vub-my.sharepoint.com/:u:/g/personal/wolf_de_wulf_vub_be/EZ70UnZ1aPFAmXQS98Gt0PEB0kBJ_IjNMszrhueXSs_YnA?e=et2jxn) and extract it into `data/processed`.
+The code that was used to process the data can be found in [data/preprocessing](data/preprocessing).
+Note that, because of the size of the dataset (+85GB), all preprocessing was ran on the [VUB Hydra HPC](https://hpc.vub.be/).

-## 1. Installation
+## 2. Installation

-The visualisation is dockerised and thus to run it you need to install [docker](https://docs.docker.com/engine/install/) and [docker-compose](https://docs.docker.com/compose/install/).
+The visualisation is dockerised and thus the only requirements needed to run it are docker [docker](https://docs.docker.com/engine/install/) and [docker-compose](https://docs.docker.com/compose/install/).

-## 2. Usage
+## 3. Usage

 To boot the application, navigate to the [webapp](webapp) folder and run the following: